 Soon, the group will divide into smaller teams and be given Rs.
-200 (~$3) each to, in some way, help people other than family out.
+200 (~$3) to, in some way, help others.
 It will be an exercise for the girls to, hopefully, get a feel of the joy and sense of connectedness when you give in this way.

 Ending On a Note of Gratitude

-Here, I have tried to capture the heart of the program and left a number of things we did out.
+Here, I have tried to capture the heart of the program, as that's the most important thing.

-I did not touch on the formal exams the group took throughout the program and how that caused me to ask one student to leave for failing it, nor some of the inspiring guest speakers we received like Nimesh Patel, Jyotsana Parmar, Neeta Jadav, and Fernando Grajeda and Ellie Walton, nor the results from retests of the form I gave out that gauged the girls' self-esteem, values, and ability to work towards their dreams.
+I did not touch on the formal exams the group took throughout the program and how that caused me to ask one student to leave for failing it.
+I also left out some of the guest speakers we received like Nimesh Patel, Jyotsana Parmar, Neeta Jadav, and Fernando Grajeda and Ellie Walton, as well as results from retests of the form I gave out in the beginning that gauged the girls' self-esteem, values, and ability to work towards their dreams.